capejs/capejs/content/index.md

 ### Which browsers are supported?

-We test Cape.JS on Internet Explorer 11 and the latest versions of Chrome, Firefox and Safari.
+We test Cape.JS on Microsoft Edge, Internet Explorer 11, Safari (6.1+) and the latest versions of Chrome and Firefox.

 Note that we have no plan to support the Internet Explorer 8, 9, and 10.